mbritzke/merchant-api/README.md

 # architecture-challenge

-This repository presents an application divided into two modules that is responsible for saving a list of merchants in the database and returning a new list based on the chosen country.
+This repository presents an application responsible for saving a list of merchants in the database and returning a new list based on the chosen country.

 ## Technologies

+- Spring boot
+- Spring WebFlux
+- Java 11
+- MySQL
-MySQL, Docker, docker-compose
+- docker-compose

 ## Installation